 The next day we took a hop-on-hop-off bus tour.
 Our first stop was the Singapore Flyer: “The World’s Largest Giant Observation Wheel”.
 It’s like a ferris wheel, except that each pod can carry two dozen people.
 Some of the pods are actually set up as dining rooms, though those tickets were a little pricier.

 After the Flyer we took the bus over to Merlion Park, a small waterside concourse that features Singapore’s original merlion statue.
 A merlion, as you can probably guess, is half-lion and half-fish.
 It’s a combined reference to Singapore’s origins as a fishing village and its Malay name, Singapura, which means “lion city”.
 Funnily enough, lions apparently never lived in Singapore; it’s thought that the original settlers saw a tiger and mis-attributed the sighting.

 We wandered along the water’s edge before hopping back onto our bus.

 Along the way, we saw the Supreme Court building.
-For the law nerds among us (sorry, Amelia), this was very exciting.
+For the law nerds among us (sorry, The Missus), this was very exciting.
 On top of the building is a circular glass disc that houses Singapore’s highest court.
 The glass construction is supposed to symbolize transparency, and the circular construction apparently represents impartiality.
 Mostly, it looked like a spaceship.
 Of law.

 Our bus whisked us to the Singapore Botanic Gardens.
 These were intense.
 I have so many photos of flowers, you guys have no idea.
 However, this blog is more about traveling than it is about flower photography, so I’ve picked three of my favorites shots of flowers.